 Newspaper photographers need a good eye for compelling shots, and this typically requires basic knowledge of current events.
 After all, you'll need to judge which photos are likely to capture the public's attention.
 You'll also need strong communication and interpersonal skills, since these skills enable you to communicate with editors, interact with the public and negotiate shots you might not otherwise get.
 Freelancers need good organization and time management skills as well, particularly when they don't have bosses looking over their shoulders.
 If you contract with several papers, you'll need to balance competing demands and protect against conflicts of interest.

-Although there is no formal educational requirement to become a freelance photographer for a newspaper, you can enhance your skills and prospects with the right training.
+Although there is no formal educational requirement to become a freelance newspaper photographer, you can enhance your skills and prospects with the right training.
+Photojournalism is a competitive field.
 Consider pursuing a degree in journalism with a concentration in photography or photojournalism.
 In addition to helping you learn what newspapers value most in their photos, pursuing a degree can also provide you with opportunities to build your portfolio and resume through school projects or by working for your school's newspaper.
 In addition, your professors might provide job recommendations, and many universities help place students into internships.
 Internships can help you gain access to newspaper contacts and jobs.

 It's not sufficient to simply know how to take attractive pictures.
 The right equipment makes it easier to quickly capture images and to accurately convey the scene to the newspaper's readers.
 You'll need a high-quality camera and lenses that allow you to closely zoom, take panoramic shots and focus on specific elements of the scene.
 Portable lighting and a flash modifier can help you ensure your shots are properly lit, and an omnidirectional microphone can help you capture sound if you shoot video.